mberto79/XCALibre.jl/docs/src/examples/05_2d-inflow-using-Flux.md

 end
 ```

 The third step is to define a new method for the `update_user_boundary!` function from the `Discretise` module.
 This function offers a mechanism to update the internals of the previously defined structure by calling the user-provided neural network model.
-In this particular example, this is not required since the boundary values are not changing in time (it would have been sufficient to doa single inference round and to simply story the values inside the `Inflow` struct).
-However, this function is implemented here to illustrate the interface and provide an example of a user-defined kernel.
-Notice that, in this particular example, the only purpose of this function is to scale the velocity field inferred by the neural network (since it was defined between 0 and 1).
+In this particular example, this is not required since the boundary values are not changing in time (it would have been sufficient to do a single inference round and to simply store the values inside the `Inflow` struct).
+However, this function is implemented here to illustrate the interface, and provide an example of a user-defined kernel.
+Notice that, in this particular example, the only purpose of this function is to scale the velocity field inferred by the neural network (since it was defined with values between 0 and 1).

 ```@example flux